erlenkh/countdown-solver-2/README.md

 # Countdown word puzzle solver

-Solves word puzzle from countdown.
+Solves word puzzle from panel show Countdown.

+Prints out all valid dictionary words that can be constructed with letters from input letter sequence.

 sortedDic.txt taken from https://github.com/JnLvn/Countdown-Letter-Game